edelmanjm/raytracing-the-next-week-webgpu/README.md

 - As with most shader languages, WGSL does not support recursion or inheritance.
 As such, materials are differentiated with a manual struct field, with different geometry types accessed by index in their respective `hit()` functions.
 - Random number generation is handled by TypeScript and passed to WebGPU, as WGSL contains no facilities for RNG.
-- I've opted not to support quadrilaterals, instead adding support for arbitrary triangle meshes
+- I've opted not to support quadrilaterals, instead adding support for arbitrary triangle meshes.
 - There is currently no support for .MTL files or textures.
 This may change in the future.
 - There is no support for animations.
 I don't plan to add this.